Robin-Logo

 • Storage: for any company that needs file or server storage if you aren't cloud-based.

-• Showers: encourages healthy commute options via biking or jogging, or lunchtime runs.
+• Showers: encourage healthy commute options via biking or jogging, or lunchtime runs.

-• Wellness: supports new moms with a private space.
+• Wellness: support new moms with a private, personal space.

-• Library: encourages employees to continue education in an affordable way.
+• Library: encourage employees to continue education in an affordable way.

 There’s a lot of focus on the future of work and how employees’ work styles are evolving.
-Flexibility and forward thinking are key when determining how much office space per person and the type of environment you build.
-The good news for those of us who are responsible for the bill is that everyone prefers a smaller personal space in exchange for more common spaces, which means lower square footage per person.
+Flexibility and forward thinking are key when determining how much office space you need per person and the type of environment you build.

 featured report